tlambert03/napari-spacemouse/README.md

 3DConnexion SpaceMouse support for napari

-(Expected to work for any product in the [SpaceMouse](https://3dconnexion.com/uk/spacemouse/) line, but only tested on a SpaceNavigator).
+Expected to work for any product in the [SpaceMouse](https://3dconnexion.com/uk/spacemouse/) line, but only tested on a SpaceNavigator.
+Currently only tested on macOS.

+## Usage

 To install globally in napari: